 1. Saving time

 Aside from general bookkeeping, limited companies have various accounting duties, including filing annual accounts and preparing tax returns.

-All this work takes up valuable time which may be more profitably used in other areas of the business.
+All of this work takes up valuable time which may be more profitably used in other areas of the business.
 Because accountants routinely undertake these sorts of tasks, they can generally process this work faster and more efficiently, which can save a company both time and money.

 2. Tax efficiency

 One of the main reasons that businesses use accountants is to reduce their overall tax burden.
 Understanding the various deductions that can be made (e.g., expenses, capital allowances, and other corporation tax reliefs) and how best to manage profits to minimise any unnecessary taxation can prove invaluable to the financial health of a company.

 Accountants can ensure that companies comply with their legal taxation obligations, whilst taking advantage of any entitlements which help to optimise net profits.